Workato Alternatives in 2025: From Small Teams to Enterprises

 • Very easy for beginners.

-• Affordable plans under $5/month.
+• Low-cost plans under $5/month.

-• Wide coverage of consumer apps.
+• Strong coverage of consumer and smart home apps.

 Cons